What Is a Greenstick Fracture?

-In teens and adults, the injury may break the bone all the way through.
-But in children, the bone breaks on one side only.
+In teens and adults, the injury may cause the bone to break all the way through.
+But in kids, the bone breaks on one side only.

 How Do Greenstick Fractures Happen?

-Greenstick fractures usually happen when a child falls and reaches a hand out to break the fall.
+Greenstick fractures usually happen when someone falls and reaches a hand out to break the fall.

 How Are Greenstick Fractures Treated?